Last Updated: March 26, 2026

 Ornate tetras are omnivorous and accept a wide range of foods.
 A high-quality flake or micro-pellet makes a good daily staple.
 Supplement regularly with live or frozen foods like daphnia, baby brine shrimp, bloodworms, and mosquito larvae for the best health and coloration.

-A varied diet is key – fish fed only dry food tend to look noticeably paler than those getting regular protein-rich supplements.
+A varied diet is key – fish fed only dry food will look noticeably paler than those getting regular protein-rich supplements.
 The pink coloration responds well to high-quality, varied feeding.

 Feeding tip: Feed small portions once or twice daily.
 Ornate tetras are moderate feeders that won’t aggressively dominate mealtimes, but make sure food reaches them if they’re housed with more competitive species.